Tick Tick Tick (How I Met Your Mother)

-"Tick Tick Tick" is the tenth episode of the seventh season of the CBS sitcom How I Met Your Mother, and the 146th episode overall.
-It aired on November 14, 2011.
+"Tick Tick Tick..." is the tenth episode of the seventh season of the American sitcom How I Met Your Mother, and the 146th episode overall.
+It aired on CBS on November 14, 2011.

+The episode was directed by Pamela Fryman and written by Chris Harris.

 Plot

 Barney and Robin awaken in bed together from the events of the previous night.
 They agree to try to keep it a secret, but this will prove difficult as they are attending a cruise party with their significant others, Kevin and Nora.
 They realize that they cannot keep it a secret, and believing this is the way they are meant to reconcile, decide to tell Kevin and Nora they cheated on them.
 After several failed attempts on the boat, Barney and Robin agree to tell Nora and Kevin respectively after they return to shore.

 Meanwhile, Ted, Lily, and Marshall attend a concert, where Ted insists that he and Marshall consume some "sandwiches" (a euphemism that Future Ted uses to refer to marijuana) to enjoy the concert.
 Marshall reluctantly agrees, though he believes that he must become more responsible because he will be a father soon, while Ted fears that life is moving too quickly and they will not be able to enjoy all the things they wanted to in the past.

 While they are high, Ted and Marshall leave their seats to find some nachos for Lily.
-Walking around the entire arena twice, also inadvertently standing in line for the women's restroom many times, they become frustrated with one another and set off on their own.
+Walking around the entire arena twice they become frustrated with one another and set off on their own.
 They are met by a mysterious guitarist, who guides them back together and presents them with nachos.
 Though disappointed that they have missed the concert, Ted and Marshall conclude that time will go on whether they are ready or not.
 When Lily finds them, she informs them that rather being gone for several hours, they were only gone for two minutes.
 As captured by a security camera, Ted and Marshall actually stayed in the same section of the arena, the guitarist was really a life-size cardboard cutout, and Ted actually pulled the nachos out of a trash can.
 They return to the concert, but decide to leave after ten minutes.